ARRIVING ON SITE

 No Illegal drugs of any kind.
 Distribution of illegal drugs is strictly prohibited.

 Yes – a reasonable amount of alcohol in reusable bottles or cans for personal consumption is permitted within the campground.
 Distribution of alcohol is strictly prohibited.
 There is NO ALCOHOL allowed in the Main Music Bowl.
 Staff will be monitoring for alcohol as you pass into and out of the Music Bowl.
-Beer and wine will be sold inside the Music Bowl.
+Beer, wine, kombucha, and canned cocktails will be sold inside the Music Bowl.

 Swimming in the creek is allowed as long as the conditions permit.